CRED1/devops_proj/README.md

 Git #Install git if not already install 1. sudo yum install git

 Deployment 1.
-A simple HTMl web app will be push to Github which will later be integrated and deploy with Jenkins.
+A simple HTML web app will be push to Github which will later be integrated and deploy with Jenkins.
 See below for more instruction.